juanpc2018/ACPI-MPS-v1.4-APIC-/README.md

 other example:

-Lynx AES16 PCI driver v19g for W7, v20 for W8.1
+Lynx AES16 PCI driver v19g for W7, v20 for W8.1,

-installs ok in W7,
-does Not install in W8.1 IF the board does Not have MPS1.4 for example:
+Asus Rampage III Extreme installs ok in W7, but does Not install in W8.1, IF the board does Not have MPS1.4 in the Bios.,

-Asus Rampage III Extreme fails, has "MPS Adbvanced"
+Asus Rampage III Extreme has "MPS Advanced"
 Win8.1 requires MPS1.4
 W7x64 works with MPS1.1

-but the strange thing is that same Asus R3E board, using OSX SnowLeopard 10.6.6 + Bootloader, installs and works.
+but the strange thing is that same Asus R3E board, using OSX SnowLeopard 10.6.6 + Bootloader,
+Lynx AES16 installs and works ok.
 Apple claims they only use MPS1.4 but that does Not make any sense.